Whatsapp Icon

 Lifestyle Tips for Cervical Health

 Maintaining a healthy lifestyle can also play a role in cervical health.
-Incorporating a diet rich in fruits and vegetables, practicing safe sex, avoiding smoking, and following the recommended vaccination schedules can all contribute to reducing the risk of cervical cancer.
+Incorporating a diet rich in fruits and vegetables, practising safe sex, avoiding smoking, and following the recommended vaccination schedules can all contribute to reducing the risk of cervical cancer.

 Pap Smear Process: What to Expect During the Test